jayantasamaddar/quick-reference/aws/elb/README.md

   - Less latency: `~100 ms` (vs ~400 ms for ALB)

 - Unlike ALB, which provides only static DNS name, **NLB provides both static DNS name and static IP**.
 NLB has **one static IP per AZ** and supports assigning Elastic IP (helpful for whitelisting specific IP).
 The reason being that AWS wants your Elastic Load Balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.

+- **Request Routing and IP Addresses**:

+  - **If you specify targets using an instance ID**: Traffic is routed to instances using the primary private IP address specified in the primary network interface for the instance.
+The load balancer rewrites the destination IP address from the data packet before forwarding it to the target instance.
+  - **If you specify targets using IP addresses**: You can route traffic to an instance using any private IP address from one or more network interfaces.
+This enables multiple applications on an instance to use the same port.
+Note that each network interface can have its security group.
+The load balancer rewrites the destination IP address before forwarding it to the target.

 - NLBs are used for extreme performance, TCP or UDP traffic.

 - Not included in the AWS Free Tier

-**Working mechanism:**
+- **Working mechanism:**

   1. Your client makes a request to your application.
   2. The load balancer receives the request either directly or through an endpoint for private connectivity (via AWS PrivateLink).
   3. The listeners in your load balancer receive requests of matching protocol and port, and route these requests based on the default action that you specify.
 You can use a TLS listener to offload the work of encryption and decryption to your load balancer.
   4. Healthy targets in one or more target groups receive traffic according to the flow hash algorithm.

+- **Use Cases**:

+  - **Optimize the performance of your backend application servers**: Offload the decryption/encryption of TLS traffic from your application servers to the Network Load Balancer while keeping your workloads secure.

+  - **[Source IP Preservation while TLS Termination](https://aws.amazon.com/blogs/aws/new-tls-termination-for-network-load-balancers/)**: Network Load Balancers preserve the source IP of the clients to the back-end applications, while terminating TLS on the load balancer. (**Note**: Application Load Balancer also supports TLS Termination and Classic Load Balancer supports SSL Termination)

 ---